Lebanon to begin offshore energy search in block disputed by Israel

 Data suggests there are reserves in Lebanon’s waters, but no exploratory drilling has taken place to estimate their size.

-Abi Khalil has said a second offshore licensing round would be held once the first commercially viable discovery was made.
+Abi Khalil has said a second offshore licensing round will happen once the first commercially viable discovery is made.

 The first exploratory well will be drilled in Block 4 in 2019, said Stephane Michel, Total’s head of exploration and production in the Middle East and North Africa.